barnabym/nfttimeline/README.md

 Loads of stuff WIP

+Cryptovoxels - NFTs can be shown in world ?

 # 2020

 infinft - first fully onchain minting of NFTs (the artwork files and meta data are stored on chain as well an identifier)